vasilnedev/weather-app/README.md

 # weather-app

-The goal of this project is to create a weather app that shows the current weather conditions and forecast for a specific location.
+The goal of this project is to create a weather app in Python that shows the current weather conditions and forecast for a specific location.

 Here are the steps taken to create this project:
 * Use the requests library to make an API call to a weather service (e.g. OpenWeatherMap) to retrieve the weather data for a specific location.